Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Introduction

-In linguistic terms, compositionality refers to the ability to construct novel configurations by systematically combining elements such as verbs, adjectives, and nouns.
-Generalization enables infants to apply learned components flexibly, allowing for the production and interpretation of utterances that have not been directly encountered previously.
-Although the number of possible compositions grows multiplicatively with the vocabulary size (i.e., number of verbs $\times$ number of adjectives $\times$ number of nouns), infants achieve generalization after experiencing only a small subset of learning examples.
-This suggests that the effective sample complexity is closer to the sum of elements rather than their product.
+In the present study, compositionality is operationalized in terms of such systematic generalization across novel combinations of known elements \cite{FodorPylyshyn1988,LakeBaroni2018}.
+We emphasize that this operationalization captures only one aspect of compositionality, and does not aim to model the full hierarchical and formal semantic structure of natural language as defined in classical linguistic theory \cite{Frege1892English,Montague1970}.
+Rather, our focus is on the developmental emergence of systematic recombination capacity in embodied agents as a minimal and tractable step toward understanding the origins of compositionality.
+A nontrivial problem is that although the number of possible compositions grows multiplicatively with the vocabulary size (i.e., number of verbs $\times$ number of adjectives $\times$ number of nouns), children achieve generalization after experiencing only a small subset of learning examples.
+This suggests that the effective sample complexity could be proportional to the sum of elements rather than their product.
 This phenomenon is closely related to the ``poverty of the stimulus'' problem articulated by Chomsky \cite{chomsky1980rules}, which asks how learners generalize so effectively given severely sparse input.

+Beyond these, it is well known that children can develop the capacity for \textit{exception-handling}, a hallmark of flexible cognition.
+In human development, exceptions such as irregular verbs or inconsistent mappings often produce non-monotonic, U-shaped learning trajectories: children first apply a correct form, then overgeneralize it (producing errors), and finally recover the correct rule.
+This pattern has been widely interpreted as evidence of internal representational reorganization or \textit{representational redescription} \cite{karmiloffsmith1992beyond}.
+Computationally, such U-shaped performance has been demonstrated in models of language acquisition and rule learning \cite{rumelhart1986pasttense, plunkett1991ushape, marchman1993acquisition, elman1996rethinking, mareschal2001computational}.
+Developmentally, these phenomena reflect the tension between rote memorization, generalization, and the later refinement of exception rules.